loveencounterflow/intertype/README.md

   types ('default types')
 * `{ Intertype_minimal } = require 'intertype'`: instances of `Intertype_minimal` will not include the
   default types
-* in both cases, instances will include the built-in base types
+* in both cases, instances will include the basetypes

-## Built-In Base Types
+## Base Types

-The following types are built-in and treated specially; they are always present and cannot be overwritten or omitted.
+The following basetypes are built-in and treated specially; they are always present and cannot be overwritten or omitted.
 The definitions of their test methods reads like pseudo-code:

 ```coffee
 anything:   ( x ) -> true